haydenhargreaves/hhargreaves.net/src/journal/SOLID Principles: Writing Clean Code.md

 >
 > "Entities must depend on abstractions, not on concretions.
 It states that the high-level module
-> must not depend on the low-level module, but they should depend on abstractions."
+> must not depend on the low-level module, but they should depend on abstractions." ~Robert "Uncle
+> Bob" Martin
 >

 This means that a class should rely on abstractions (interfaces or abstract base classes) rather than